 Certificate in Paramedical Esthetics

 Paramedical estheticians differ from traditional estheticians in that they regularly work with severely scarred skin, medical terminology, insurance billing issues and terminally ill patients.
 Clinical estheticians prepare patients for surgery, analyze complementary colors to skin and hair colors after changes due to chemotherapy and normalize physical appearance after a disfigurement.
-Techniques include chemical peels, lymphatic drainage massage, eyelash extensions and camouflage make-up.
+Techniques they use include chemical peels, lymphatic drainage massage, eyelash extensions and camouflage make-up.

 Certificates take roughly two semesters to complete, though accelerated courses can take under four months to finish.
-Applicants to these programs must be high school graduates; however, accelerated programs require that applicants also have a current state issued license to practice esthetics.
+Applicants to these programs must be high school graduates; however, accelerated programs require that applicants also have a current state-issued license to practice esthetics.